A California Christmas: City Lights: Plot

-In San Francisco, Joseph struggles with being the CEO of his family company and Callie helps out with ideas to make it successful.
-She starts to adapt to San Francisco as she and Joseph plan their wedding.
+In San Francisco, Joseph struggles with being the CEO of his troubled family company and Callie helps out with ideas to make it successful.
+She starts to adapt to the city as she and Joseph plan their wedding.
 Manny and Brandy start to date as she gets closer to Callie's sister Hannah.

 Callie confronts Joseph after she feels that he is getting too attached to his old life as CEO of his dad's company.
-And Hannah is upset that Callie hasn't contacted her, so Manny comforts and cheers her up.
-Callie spends time with Owen, helping him in his play where he plays Joseph as he needs a Mary at the last minute.
+And Hannah is upset that Callie has not contacted her, so Manny comforts and cheers her up.
+Callie spends time with Owen at a soup kitchen which has lost much of its funding, which came from Joseph's company.
+Callie helps him in his play at the soup kitchen where he plays Joseph, as he needs a Mary at the last minute.
 Joseph and Callie have a fight about the wedding due to Victoria, and she hands back the ring.

 Back on the farm, Manny confesses his love for Brandy, which she reciprocates.

-Callie is picked up by Brandy and they talk about Joseph, Brandy reminds her that Joseph left his city life behind for a year because he loves her.
+Callie is picked up by her and they talk about Joseph.
+Brandy reminds her that he left his city life behind for a year because he loves her.
 Joseph speaks to Leo, who stops him from throwing away the engagement ring.

 Back on the farm, Hannah is distant with Callie as she is still upset about her being unreachable in San Francisco.
 Manny and Brandy tell Callie they are dating, which she is overjoyed about.
-Callie and Hannah reconcile.
+The sisters reconcile.
 Joseph speaks to his mother, who convinces him to do the right thing, while Callie visits her mother's grave.

-Joseph cancels the gala and reconciles with Callie, who wants to marry him, and he makes peace with his ex-fiancée.
+Joseph cancels the gala and reconciles with Callie, who still wants to marry him, and he makes peace with his ex-fiancée.
+Joseph resumes funding Owen's soup kitchen.
 Callie and Joseph marry at the vineyard, with flashbacks of their relationship.
 The film ends nine months later when Callie is in labor.